jchown/ozric-addon/README.md

 Go to the Add Ons repository in your Home Assistant [Add-On Dashboard](http://homeassistant:8123/hassio/dashboard) and click on the link at the bottom right to go to the Add On Store.

-From there add the URL [https://github.com/jchown/ozric-addon](https://github.com/jchown/ozric-addon).
+From there click "Repositories" in the top right and add the URL [https://github.com/jchown/ozric-addon](https://github.com/jchown/ozric-addon).
 The add-on will then be available to install in the main Add-On Dashboard.

 ## How It Works